pingcap/docs/dev/how-to/deploy/tidb-in-kubernetes-prerequisites.md

 ---
-title: The Prerequisites of TiDB in Kubernetes
+title: Prerequisites for TiDB in Kubernetes
-summary: Learn the prerequisites of TiDB in Kubernetes
+summary: Learn the prerequisites for TiDB in Kubernetes.
 category: how-to
 ---

-# The Prerequisites of TiDB in Kubernetes
+# Prerequisites for TiDB in Kubernetes

 This document introduces the hardware and software prerequisites for deploying a TiDB cluster in Kubernetes.